-To date, the Central Bank has entered into over 100 settlements under its ASP with RFSPs/Individuals and has imposed fines of over Euro 39 million (this does not include the fines of Euro 5 million each which it said it would have collected from Quinn Insurance Limited (Under Administration) and Irish Nationwide Building Society ("INBS"), but for the exceptional circumstances of those cases).
+As at 31 December 2016, the Central Bank had entered into over 100 settlements under its ASP with RFSPs/Individuals and imposed fines of over Euro 44 million.
+This does not include the fines of Euro 5 million each which it said it would have collected from Quinn Insurance Limited (Under Administration) and Irish Nationwide Building Society but for the exceptional circumstances of those cases.
 Eleven Individuals have also agreed to disqualifications ranging in length from 1 year to 10 years.

-In 2015, 9 settlements were entered into and over Euro 5 million in fines were imposed on RFSPs/Individuals (excluding the fine of Euro 5 million which was imposed on INBS but not collected).
+In 2016, 9 settlements were entered into and over Euro 12 million in fines were imposed on RFSPs/Individuals.
+This marks the highest annual figure for fines imposed to date under the ASP.